SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

 Here is a detailed study of the differences between the present JSOC Client and the drms module and why drms should be preferred over the present client.
 It also describes simultaneously the extra features that will be implemented upon integrating with the drms module.

-* The option of `LookData` is not available in the present JSOCClient.
+* There is only a very little integration of `LookData` in the present JSOCClient.
 If one is unsure of the series name to query for, there is no way one can query for the data by providing similar or a subset of the series name.

     Whereas in drms, one can easily acquire all the series names available by `Client.query()` and all the series containing `hmi` in their names by doing `Client.query(‘hmi’)`.
 Moreover, one can get all the primekeys and segments information interactively, while querying for information.
 Prior knowledge about the keys and segments is not needed.